apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ## Success Metrics

+These success metrics are proposed targets to measure whether the combined changes improve pipeline reliability and observability.
+Each metric should be mappable back to one or more proposals/actions so progress can be measured and traced.

 | Metric                                         | Target                 |
 | ---------------------------------------------- | ---------------------- |
 | Unattributed drops (%)                         | < 5%                   |